ThomasRohde/OSS-Themis/README.md

 - Managing model evolution through comprehensive audit logging
 - Categorizing and organizing software systems that support business capabilities

 Perfect for enterprise architects, business analysts, and organizational designers who need to create clear, well-structured models of business functions, processes, or knowledge domains.
-The smart copy-paste feature makes it easy to leverage AI platforms like [DanskeGPT](https://genaiportal.danskenet.net/danskegpt) for capability generation and refinement while maintaining model integrity.
+The smart copy-paste feature makes it easy to leverage AI platforms like ChatGPT for capability generation and refinement while maintaining model integrity.

 ## Features